-- The family will receive written notification from the principal and the school's regional director that their account is past due along with a copy of this policy. - · Students will be dismissed from the school.
-Students will not be allowed to continue their education at any of our diocesan schools until tuition and other related obligations are current.
-Our diocesan schools cannot accept registration from a family with an outstanding balance at any of our diocesan schools. - · Unless an alternative payment is submitted by the family and approved by the principal, delinquent accounts: i) will be turned over to a collection agency; ii) will appear on a family's credit report; and ii) may be pursued in civil court.
+- The family will receive written notification from the principal and the school's regional director that their account is past due along with a copy of this policy. - Students will be dismissed from the school.
+Students will not be allowed to continue their education at any of the other Catholic schools in the Diocese until tuition and other related obligations are current.
+Our Catholic schools cannot accept registration from a family with an outstanding balance at any of the other schools in the Diocese. - Unless an alternative payment is submitted by the family and approved by the principal, delinquent accounts: i) will be turned over to a collection agency; ii) will appear on a family's credit report; and ii) may be pursued in civil court.